-N. Zealand to introduce plain packets for tobaccoFebruary 19th, 2013 in Addiction /
+N. Zealand to introduce plain packets for tobaccoFebruary 19, 2013 in Medicine & Health / Addiction

 New Zealand announced plans Tuesday to force tobacco companies to sell cigarettes in plain packaging, becoming only the second country in the world after Australia to introduce the measure.